 - Parents must contact the school office by 7:30 a.m. for high school and middle school students and 8:45 a.m. for students in grades K-5 if their child will be absent or tardy.
 The school telephone number is (517) 647-7551.
 If the school has not been notified by 7:30 a.m. for high school and middle school students or 8:45 a.m. for elementary students, parents will be called to verify the absence. - 2.
 High school students who must leave school early are to obtain a pass from the office prior to the start of school.
 Parents must provide a written request, stating the reason for early dismissal before the office staff will issue a pass.
 Students who leave for an appointment and return before the end of the regular school day must report to the office upon return.
 When entering or leaving the building at other than regular times, students are to come to the office and sign in/out. - 3.
 If students will miss part of the school day, they should request the assignments and materials that will be missed in advance of the absence.
 Students will be expected to make up tests and quizzes and assignments will be due on the day they return to school. - 4.
 When students will be absent for two or more days due to an extended illness, parents should contact the school office and arrange to have a sibling or friend bring their assignments home to them.
 Completed assignments should be returned to school as they are ready for submission. - 5.
-Extended absences (one day or more) for reasons other than illness must be requested in advance using a "Pre-arranged Absence from School" form which is available in the main office or on-line on the school's website (portlandstpats.com).
-Prior to the absence, the student must present the "Pre-arranged Absence from School" form to all teachers for completion, obtain a parent/guardian signature, and then bring it to the office for Administrator approval and attendance recording.
-The student is responsible for making up all academic work missed during the absence. - 6.
+Extended absences (one day or more) for reasons other than illness should be communicated with the teacher(s) The student is responsible for making up all academic work missed during the absence.
+Assignments can be found on Canvas. - 6.
 We do encourage parents/guardians to arrange their vacations so they do not interfere with the regular school calendar. - 7.
 Absences will be considered unexcused if the guidelines are not followed, in which case the student may receive a zero for all work missed.
 Absences must be verified by 9:00 a.m. the next day or the absence may remain unexcused.